Primary Sclerosing Cholangitis (PSC) is a rare liver disease that damages the bile ducts inside and outside the liver.

 - Ask questions.
 Don’t be afraid to request clarification about your concerns.

-- Many PSCers have a caregiver or friend who goes with them to appointments and, if needed, the Emergency Room.
+- Many PSCers have a caregiver or friend who goes with them to appointments and, if needed, the hospital.
 That person is a second set of eyes, ears, and an extra voice for asking questions.
 When your head is spinning, your advocate can take the lead.

 - Hand out PSC pamphlets to your doctors, and talk to your doctor about new treatments or alternative therapies you want to try.